vfrico/kge-server/README.md

 ## What is this server?

-This server provides a vertical solution on the machine learning area.
-This goes from the creation of datasets wich represents those knowledge graphs to methods to perform queries such as look for similar entities given another.
+This server provides a vertical solution on the machine learning area, going from the creation of datasets wich represents those knowledge graphs, to methods to perform queries such as look for similar entities given another.
-In the middle, the libary provides training and indexing methods that allows the query operations shown above.
+In the middle, the server provides training and indexing models that allows the query operations shown above.

-## Extra features
+## What is included here?

-The *vertical solution* depicted above is available as a Python library, so you can do a `setup.py install` and that's all.
-But you can also deploy a web service using **docker** that will do any of those operations through a HTTP client.
+The *vertical solution* depicted above is available as a Python library, so you can do a `python3 setup.py install` and that's all.
+But you can also deploy a web service using **docker** that is able to do almost every of those operations through a HTTP client.
 You can take a look to the documentation and discover all the things you can do [here](https://vfrico.github.io/kge-server/).

+# Installing / Executing

+You can use the Python library as is, or you can start a server, and use all the endpoints available.

-# Installation
+# Installing the library

 This repository provides a setuptools `setup.py` file to install the library on your system.
 It is pretty easy.
 Simply make `sudo python3 setup.py install` and